dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_mesh.rst

    All non-curve components are ignored.

 Profile Curve
-   If no profile curve is provided, the generated mesh will just be a chain of edges.
+   If a profile curve is provided, it will be extruded along all splines.
-   If there is a profile curve, it will be extruded along all splines.
+   Otherwise the generated mesh will just be a chain of edges.

 Outputs